 The following year, Istomin was in the jury of the Leventritt Competition for the first time,.
 The other members were Serkin, Schneider, the great impresario Arthur Judson, and George Szell.
 After the first round and the semi-finals, only one pianist was accepted for the final: Gary Graffman.
 Nevertheless, Szell did not want to give him the 1st Prize and came into conflict with the rest of the jury, who thought that Graffman really deserved it.
 Szell finally gave in…

-Such disputes might have led to a definitive breakdown, but Szell recognized talent.
+Such disputes might have led to a definitive breakdown, but Szell recognized talent when he heard it.
 After their difficult collaboration in Chopin’s F minor Concerto, he invited Istomin to play Mozart’s Concerto K. 271 with his Cleveland Orchestra.
 This time, their mutual musical understanding was flawless.
 Eventually, Istomin became a partner of choice for Szell, in both Cleveland and New York.
 The tension and spirit of opposition which characterized their collaborations gave rise to great achievements, especially a fantastic Beethoven Fourth Concerto in December 1955 at Carnegie Hall, which was ecstatically received by the audience and got unanimous rave reviews.

 1949, November 3 & 5.
 Severance Hall.
 Mozart, Concerto No. 9 K. 271.
 Cleveland Orchestra.